oceanebelle/nmeaparser/README.md

 oceanebelle.parser.nmea
 =======================

+A framework for parsing line by line input sources.
+Each line is distinct and unrelated from other lines in the same source.

 This project is composed of two modules.

-1. oceanebelle.parser.engine
+1. oceanebelle.parser.engine - parser library framework
-2. oceanebelle.parser.nmea.client
+2. oceanebelle.parser.nmea.client - sample usage

-# Supported types in oceanebelle.parser.engine:
+## Implemented input sources:

-1. NMEA
+1. NMEA - sentences currently supported
   * GGA
   * RMC

-# How to use:
+## How to use for parsing NMEA input:
 The module oceanebelle.parser.engine produces a **oceanebelle.parser.engine.jar** which you will need to references in your classpath